mjhm/cukelib/README.md

 #### Service conventions

-All of the services are variations on the theme illustrated by `childService` above.
+All of the services are variations on the theme illustrated by `childService` in the support code snippet above.
 They all implement `launch` and `stop` functionality and automatically run their `stop` functions within an appropriate testing life-cycle hook.
 All of the services and most of the steps also have `initialize` functions.
 In most cases it's fine to just call any one of them at the beginning of a step definition file.

 And yes, it's possible and in fact typical, to launch multiple concurrent services.